-components relative to other types of electrical products, and the lost opportunities for conserving non-renewable resources due to products being sent to landfill.
+In 2002 Environment Ministers agreed that national action was required in relation to waste electrical and electronic equipment.
+On behalf of the EPHC, a multi-jurisdictional working group, known as the Electrical Equipment working group, examined the issue of e-waste and identified televisions and computers as first priorities for action as a result of their higher levels of hazardous components relative to other types of electrical products, and the lost opportunities for conserving non-renewable resources due to products being sent to landfill.
 In 2008 EPHC committed to the development of a national solution to the problem of end of life televisions and computers.

-In parallel with government consideration of the issues both the television and key players in the computer industries are keen to engage in large scale national action, with national regulatory support to ensure a level playing field in the market.
+In parallel with government consideration of the issues, both the television and key players in the computer industries expressed a desire to engage in large scale national action, with national regulatory support to ensure a level playing field in the market.

-While each jurisdiction has its own regulation setting out waste minimisation policies (refer to Appendix D), currently only the Australian Capital Territory (ACT) Government has a ban on disposing television screens and computers monitors in its landfill.
+While each jurisdiction has its own regulations setting out waste minimisation policies, only the Australian Capital Territory (ACT) Government has a ban on disposing television screens and computer monitors in its landfill.
 Other jurisdictions are considering bans and a number of take-back schemes have been trialled.
 In addition, a number of local governments across Australia have implemented or are considering bans or charges for disposing of e-waste in landfill.
-The number of responses to addressing television and computer waste, and more broadly e-waste, in Australia, demonstrates the significance of the issue to the community and the drive to take action
+The number of responses to addressing television and computer waste, and more broadly e-waste, in Australia, demonstrates the significance of the issue for government and the community.